continuous-symmetry/our_research_group/03_software_and_tools.md

 ## Websites
 ### [CoSyM](https://csm.ouproj.org.il/)
-Online calculators of continuous symmetry and chirality measures for small molecules and protein homomers.
+Online calculators of continuous symmetry, chirality and shape measures for small molecules and protein homomers.

 ### [Molecular Symmetry Online](https://telem.openu.ac.il/symmetry/)
 Online set of tools for 3D interactive display of molecules and their symmetry elements.